unikraft/summer-of-code-2021/content/en/docs/sessions/04-complex-applications/index.md

 [Redis](https://redis.io/topics/introduction) is one of the most popular key-value databases, with a design that facilitates the fast  writing  and  reading  of  data  from  memory  as  well  as  the  storage  of  data  on  disk  to  be able to reconstruct the state of data in memory in case of a system restart.
 Unlike other data storage systems, Redis supports different types of data structures such as lists, maps, strings, sets, bitmaps, streams.

-The Redis application is represented by a ported external library that depends on other ported libraries for Unikraft (pthread-embedded, newlib, lwip-network library).
+The Redis application is represented by a ported external library that depends on other ported libraries for Unikraft ([pthread-embedded](https://github.com/unikraft/lib-pthread-embedded), [newlib](https://github.com/unikraft/lib-newlib), [lwip-network](https://github.com/unikraft/lib-lwip) library).
 To successfully compile and run the Redis application for the KVM platform and x86-64 architecture, the following steps should be performed:

-1. `download` the lib-redis library from the Unikraft project repository directly to the libs folder.
+1. `download` the [lib-redis](https://github.com/unikraft/lib-redis) library from the Unikraft project repository directly to the libs folder.
-Also, the libraries on which lib-redis depends (pthread-embedded, newlib and lwip) should be downloaded to the libs folder.
+Also, the libraries on which [lib-redis](https://github.com/unikraft/lib-redis) depends ([pthread-embedded]([pthread-embedded](https://github.com/unikraft/lib-pthread-embedded), [newlib](https://github.com/unikraft/lib-newlib) and [lwip](https://github.com/unikraft/lib-lwip)) should be downloaded to the libs folder.

 2. `create` in  the apps folder described in the previous sessions, a directory for the Redis application.
-In this directory, we should create two files a Makefile (Listing  5.5) which contains rules for building the application as well as specifying the libraries that the application needs, and a Makefile.uk used to define variables needed to compile the application or to add application-specific flags.
+In this directory, we should create two files:
+* Makefile (Listing  5.5) which contains rules for building the application as well as specifying the libraries that the application needs
-Also, in the Makefile, the order in which the libraries are mentioned in the LIBS variable is essential to avoid the occurrence of compilation errors.
+* Makefile.uk used to define variables needed to compile the application or to add application-specific flags Also, in the Makefile, the order in which the libraries are mentioned in the LIBS variable is essential to avoid the occurrence of compilation errors.

 ```
 UK_ROOT ?= $(PWD)/../../unikraft